Homemade Salsa

 Instructions

-• Place all the ingredients in a food processor.
+• Place all the ingredients in a food processor or blender.
 Pulse a few times until the ingredients are all chopped equally.
 You may need to stop and scrape down the sides of the food processor as necessary.

 • Taste and adjust the lime juice and seasoning, as desired.